abtin/notes/2021/May.md

 #####   Today I learned:
 - It is so strange that the Vagrant team resisted adding a '-f' flag to the vagrant command so users could select a Vagrantfile.
 Instead they insist using environment variable.
 User experience matters my friends!
 ---

+### May 5, 2021

+#####   Thoughts, Ideas, Opinions:
+- I'm wondering how many go routines are the optimum to send pubsub messages to 1000 Cloud Run functions.
+- I may also work on generating random Lat and Long for a selected radius.

+#####   What I'm doing:
+- The vagrant POC was delivered successfully.

+#####   Today I learned:
+---